 What we suggest is:

-- to pay attention to particular clinic’s specialization – meaning – which aspect of IVF therapy is their field of expertise.
+- To pay attention to the particular clinic’s specialization – meaning – which aspect of IVF therapy is their field of expertise.

 - We emphasize checking if the clinic actually has experience in treating cases yours.
-Every patient is unique, the medical history and reasons of infertility are never the same, however there can be established some patterns after studying number of cases.
-There are clinics that specialize in some of them.
+Every patient is unique, the medical history and reasons of infertility are never the same, however some clinics have developed similar treatment protocols based on the numbers of similar cases they have worked with.

 When asking clinic if they have experience in cases like yours, you are expected to share your medical history in detail.